vnblog-tech/vcron/README.md

 # Overview
+This project fork from: https://github.com/jhuckaby/Cronicle with some new feature:

+* OAuth 2
+* Vietnamese language
+* Upload new plugin
+* Built-in nodejs plugin
+* Docker

 **Cronicle** is a multi-server task scheduler and runner, with a web based front-end UI.
 It handles both scheduled, repeating and on-demand jobs, targeting any number of worker servers, with real-time stats and live log viewer.
 It's basically a fancy [Cron](https://en.wikipedia.org/wiki/Cron) replacement written in [Node.js](https://nodejs.org/).
 You can give it simple shell commands, or write Plugins in virtually any language.